microsoft/FishStore/tutorial.md

 User can push all the de/registration actions in a single vector and call `ApplyParserShift` to apply all of them at once. `ApplyParserShift` will return a safe unregister address synchronously indicating the address up to which FishStore gurantees records are still fully indexed on requested PSF deregistrations.
 The safe register boundary is provided asynchronously through the callback, which provides the starting address where FishStore started indexing fully on requested PSF registrations.

-`store.CompleteAction(true)` will to stall this thread until the requested actions are done.
+`store.CompleteAction(true)` will stall the issuing thread until the requested actions are done.
 In contrast, `store.CompleteAction()` will check if the request is ongoing.
-It will return `false` if the action is still pending, otherwise return `true`.
+It will return `false` if the action is still pending, and otherwise return `true`.

-*Both naming service and PSF de/registartion service are thread safe.
-User can call on any valid FishStore session with the guarantees being propagated to all sessions.*
+*Both the naming service and the PSF de/registration service are thread safe.
+Users can call them on any valid FishStore session with the guarantees being propagated to all sessions.*

 # Data Ingestion

-User can ingest a batch of records from raw text using:
+User can ingest a batch of records from raw text as follows:

 ```cpp
 FishStore<D, A>::BatchInsert(const char* payload, size_t length, uint64_t monotomic_serial_num, uint32_t offset = 0);
 FishStore<D, A>::BatchInsert(const std::string& payload, uint64_t monotomic_serial_num, uint32_t offset = 0);
 ```

-In particular, user pass in a batch of records in raw text, provide a thread-local monotomic serial number for checkpointing purpose, and a offset indicating the offset in the payload where parser should start parsing.
-To make sure FishStore synchronizing multiple sessions properly, user also need to periodically refresh its own session using `store.Refresh()`.
+In particular, the user can pass in a batch of records in raw text, provide a thread-local monotomic serial number for checkpointing purpose, and a offset indicating the offset in the payload where parser should start parsing.
+To make sure FishStore synchronizes multiple sessions properly, the user also need to periodically refresh its own session using `store.Refresh()`.

 For example, user can ingest all raw-text-form records in a vector of string `batches` as below: